 In Julie’s case, that second tweet brought her some pretty big traffic, and made the extra effort totally worth it.
 By sharing your content on social media more than once, you not only stand a chance of doubling your traffic, you also may double your chances of striking a chord and going viral.
 Of course, you should never become a spammer.
 Always remember there is a right way and a wrong way to share your content.
 Choose wisely.

 About the Author: Garrett Moon is a founder at CoSchedule, a WordPress editorial calendar that allows you to schedule your blogs posts and social media messages together on an easy drag-and-drop calendar.
-Follow him on Twitter or Google+.
+Follow him on Twitter.